WebAssembly/function-references/proposals/function-references/Overview.md

   - `local.tee $x : [t] -> [t] $x`
     - iff `$x : set? t`

-Note: These typing rules do not try to suppress indices for locals that have already been set, but an implementation could.
+Note: These typing rules do not try to exclude indices for locals that have already been set, but an implementation could.

-#### Instruction sequences
+#### Instruction Sequences

 Typing of instruction sequences is updated to account for initialization of locals.

-* `instr1 instr*`
+* `instr*`
   - `instr1 instr* : [t1*] -> [t3*] x1* x2*`
     - iff `instr1 : [t1*] -> [t2*] x1*`
     - and `instr* : [t2*] -> [t3*] x2*` under a context where `x1*` are changed to `set`
+  - `epsilon : [] -> [] epsilon`

-Note: This typing rules does not try to eliminate duplicate indices, but an implementation could.
+Note: These typing rules do not try to eliminate duplicate indices, but an implementation could.

-A weakening rule for instructions allows to go to a supertype:
+A subsumption rule allows to go to a supertype for any instruction:

 * `instr`
   - `instr : [t1*] -> [t2*] x*`